 As for other practical considerations, there are no foreign debt quotas which would have to be observed in connection with a cross-border financing.
 There are also no rules that would require any specific monitoring of offshore financing to domestic entities, subject to the applicable money laundering legislation and sanction regimes.

-The 10/20 Non-Bank Rule has been identified as an obstacle for cross-border financings connected to Switzerland.
-The rule may in the future no longer be relevant as the WHT on interest on bonds and bond-like instruments will likely be abolished.
-However, this change of the Swiss WHT regime is not expected to become effective before January 1 2024.
+The 10/20 non-bank rule has been identified as an obstacle for cross-border financings connected to Switzerland.
+The rule may soon no longer be relevant as the withholding tax on interest on bonds and bond-like instruments will likely be abolished.
+However, this change of the Swiss withholding tax regime is not expected to become effective before January 1 2022.

 Partner, Prager Dreifuss